 A: Like hospital-based emergency rooms, we are open 24/7, but instead of the traditional chaotic emergency medicine and rushed atmosphere of a hospital, our board-certified emergency physicians and staff will examine you within minutes of your arrival.
 We also take the time to meet all of our patient’s needs.
 No long wait times, no parking hassles, no stress.
 We offer clean, private waiting rooms – and experienced doctors trained to care for you in a calm environment.
 We will also follow up with your primary care physician to ensure optimum communication between all of your care providers.

 Q: What forms of insurance do you take?

-A: We accept all private insurance plans including Cigna, Aetna, Blue Cross/Blue Shield, United Healthcare, Humana and others.
+A: The facility will adjust patient portion to in-network rates with all insurances.
+Facility charges rate comparable to hospital emergency centers.
+Facility is an out of network provider for all health benefit plans.
 If you do not have insurance, we will work with you on a cash fee schedule to help you cover your visit.
 You’ll never encounter hidden costs or surprise fees.
 We accept all patients and an appointment is never necessary.

 Q: What if my condition requires me to stay in the hospital overnight?